Find a Section 8 housing application in your area

 If all the necessary documentation from the orientation meeting checklist is presented at the interview and the applicant has met all program requirements and is approved, he will receive a letter indicating the location of the available unit and the contact information for the site Manager.
 If a unit is not available at the time of approval, applicants will be informed and notified when the next unit is available.
-Applicants not approved will be sent a letter clearly indicating the reason for rejecting the application and advise the applicant of their right to an informal hearing.
+Applicants not approved will be sent a letter clearly indicating the reason for rejecting the Section 8 application online and advise the applicant of their right to an informal hearing.

 Once applicants are referred to the site with the vacancy, an Occupancy Assistant will notify the applicant and explain the leasing information.
 Once the applicant has viewed and accepted the unit, a security deposit and rental amount will be determined based upon the income information supplied.
 If the applicant has had any changes since the applicant first submitted documentation, the Housing Manager must be notified of these changes.